Radiation Pressure Driven Galactic Winds from Self-Gravitating Discs: Extended Disc, Bulge and Dark Matter Halo

 where $c_{\rm vir}=r_{\rm vir}/r_{s}$, $r_{\rm vir}$ is the virial radius, $f(c_{\rm vir})=\ln(1+c_{\rm vir})-c_{\rm vir}/(1+c_{\rm vir})$, and

 We introduce the parameters $c'=r_{s}/r_{D}$ and

 The parameters $f_h$ and $f_b$ measure the importance of the halo and bulge, respectively, in determining the dynamics of the flow.
-The asymptotic velocity in terms of these parameters is (see eq.~\ref{orbit01})
+The asymptotic velocity in terms of these parameters is (see equation [\ref{orbit01}])

 Note that for $f_{b},f_{h}\rightarrow0$, equations (\ref{orbit02}) and (\ref{terminal01}) are equivalent.

 We combine the effects of the galactic bulge and dark matter halo using the parameter $f_{0}=f_{h}+f_{b}$.
 Assuming $\Gamma_{0}=1$, the condition for matter to be unbound is